danyelous/Miscellaneous/GoogleSheetsActionScriptNotificacion/Readme.md

 1. Open your Google Spreadsheet
 2. Go to Extensions > Apps Script
 3. Copy and paste the script below into the Apps Script editor
-4. Save the project with a descriptive name (e.g., "Vanguardia Email System")
+4. Save the project with a descriptive name (e.g., "Email System")

 ### Script Code
 ```javascript